tdc-legislative/ruby_quiz/README.md

 Quiz instructions
 ------------------
 There's no correct way to solve this, and take as much time as you need... we're just trying to get a look at your coding style and thought process.
-Given a list of words (`./words`), generate two output files, 'questions' and 'answers'.  'questions' should contain every of four letters that appears in exactly one word of the one sequence per line.  'answers' should contain the words that contain the sequences, in the same order, again one per line.
+Given a list of words (`./words`), generate two output files, 'questions' and 'answers'.  'questions' should contain every sequence of four letters that appears in exactly one word of the dictionary, one sequence per line.  'answers' should contain the words that contain the sequences, in the same order, again one per line.

 Example
 -------